microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraCurrentSessionInfo.md

 ```

 ## Description
-the Get-EntraCurrentSessionInfo cmdlet returns the current session state.
+The Get-EntraCurrentSessionInfo cmdlet returns the current session state.

 ## Examples